Buffy the Vampire Slayer season 2: Production and crew

 Series creator Joss Whedon served as executive producer and showrunner.
 Besides Whedon, only David Greenwalt and Rob Des Hotel & Dean Batali, now executive story editors, returned.
 Whedon wrote the most episodes, writing five by himself and co-writing one with co-executive producer David Greenwalt, and doing another story with Greenwalt, totaling seven episodes.
 Marti Noxon joined as a staff writer (promoted to story editor midseason) and wrote the next highest number of episodes, writing five on her own and co-writing one with Howard Gordon, who joined as consulting producer for the first half of the season.
 Greenwalt devised the story for "School Hard" with Whedon, but wrote the teleplay solo.
 The season was shot through 1997.
 Greenwalt wrote and directed "Ted" with Whedon as well.
 Rob Des Hotel and Dean Batali (returning from the first season) wrote three episodes together.
 Freelance writer Carl Ellsworth was fired following his first episode "Halloween".
 David Tyron King wrote two freelance episodes (as Ty King), King was previously an executive producer on the previous series Whedon worked on, Parenthood (1990).
 Former story editors Matt Kiene and Joe Reinkemeyer returned and wrote one freelance episode.
-The other freelanced script of the season was "Go Fish", wrote by husband and wife team David Fury and Elin Hampton, Fury would continue to write freelance in the following season before joining the show full-time.
+The other freelanced script of the season was "Go Fish", written by husband and wife team David Fury and Elin Hampton, Fury would continue to write freelance in the following season before joining the show full-time.

 Both Joss Whedon and Bruce Seth Green directed the highest number of episodes in the second season, directing five episodes each.
 Later regular directors on the series, David Solomon (also co-producer) and James A. Contner directed their first episodes in the second season.